 Step 2: Cook the tapioca pearls in water until they are soft yet chewy.

-Step 3: In a large glass, mix together tea, milk, tapioca pearls, and sugar.
+Step 3: In a large glass, mix tea, milk, tapioca pearls, and sugar.
 Add some ice cubes and enjoy.

 It’s time to bring the sweet flavor of bubble tea to your home.